AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 ```

 The CoordinatedInteraction base class provides the maximum convenience for implementing an interaction component.
 It inherits from MonoBehavior.
-If you wish to use NetworkBehavior you must use or create a base class to extend because
+If you wish to use NetworkBehavior things (like SyncVar) you must use or create a different base class to extend because
 Unity does not allow you to have a generic class that extends NetworkBehavior.
 See examples of how to do this in InteractionV2/Components, such as NetworkCoordinatedHandApplyInteraction.

 It works as follows: